maziac/DeZog/documentation/Usage.md

 ~~~
 to restore the state.

 Note: Status is only experimental.
 I.e. it just save/restores the memory contents and max. the 48K RAM.
-ZX NExt support will be added as soon it is available in ZEsarUX.
+ZX Next support will be added as soon it is available in ZEsarUX.
+Note: The state is stored to RAM only.
+I.e. it will not persist a relaunch of the debug session.

 #### Memory Dumps